chathushka1996/iPatchTF/try_3/PatchTimeXer_README.md

 ## Acknowledgments

 - **PatchTST**: For the efficient patch-based processing approach
+- **Temporal Fusion Transformers (TFT)**: For the dual embedding strategy and exogenous feature integration
-- **TimeXer**: For the global token mechanism and dual embedding strategy
+- **BERT**: For the global token mechanism inspiration
+- **Transformer Architecture**: For the foundational attention mechanisms
 - **TimesNet Framework**: For providing the experimental infrastructure

 ## Contact